 Whether you are looking for a lucrative side hustle or to develop a full-time career working from home, proofreading could be the thing for you.
 It can provide short term finance if you are looking to make a quick buck as well as the potential to develop as a full-blown career and possibly make you more than your 9 to 5 job.

-The thing I personally love the most about proofreading is that you do not need any special set of skills or a university degree.
-All you need is a love for reading, and a keen eye to make out spelling, punctuation and other grammatical mistakes and with little training, you are good to go.
-In this article, I shall be discussing everything from the very basics of what proofreading is to what you need to do in order to start a career as a proofreader and, most importantly, how and where to find work as a proofreader.
+The thing I personally love the most about proofreading is that you do not need a university degree for it.
+All you need is a love for reading, and a keen eye to make out spelling, punctuation and other grammatical mistakes, and a little training.
+In this article, I discuss everything from the very basics of what proofreading is to what you need to do in order to start a career as a proofreader and, most importantly, how and where to find work as a proofreader.

 What is proofreading?